underscoreio/essential-slick/src/pages/basics.md

   Message("HAL",  "I'm sorry, Dave.
 I'm afraid I can't do that.", start plusSeconds 6) )
 ~~~

-This will create four new rows in the database.

 Both creating the table and inserting data will require a connection to the database, which we will look at in a moment.
 But first, let's see what a query looks like.